maKinG

 Unless you are making a block mould, the silicone on its own is not rigid enough to cast into, when removed from the sculpt it will be soft and flexible.
 So the next stage is to make a rigid case to support the silicone.
 For this I use jesmonite and fibreglass, completely encasing the silicone and ensuring it overlaps onto the clay by at least two centimetres all the way round.
 I build up three or four layers with a couple more around the edge of the mould for extra strength.
 (You can use resin and fibreglass as well, but you may need to seal the clay to ensure the resin cures properly.)

-Photos of the mould
+Photos of the moulding process

-When the jesmonite has set fully I remove all the clay from around the head and clean up the back of the mould and head.
+When the Jesmonite has set fully I remove all the clay from around the head and clean up the back of the mould and head.
 Take care doing this as the clay may have begun to dry out and could damage the head.
 Before continueing with the second half of the mould you need to spray a release agent onto the exposed edge of silicone otherwise the two parts will adhere and you will not be able to seperate the mould.
 Likewise, before encasing the second half of the silicone mould in jesmonite and fibreglass you will need a release agent.
 I put a thin layer of vasaline around the edge where the two halves of the mould will meet.
 This will ensure the two halves separate and do not just become one solid shell.

 To seperate the mould I firstly trim back the edge of the fibreglass.
 This gets rid of the rough edge, and cuts the mould back to where it is a bit thicker.
 Then, using a chisel, I gently work around the mould to prise it apart.
 (When building up the fibreglass shell for the mould I tend to make one or two areas around the edge a bit thicker so there are some stronger points at which to lever open the mould.
 This is especially useful for a larger mould as the adhesion of the mould materials to the sculpt and each other can be very stong over a large area)